privacyguides/privacyguides.org/docs/mobile-browsers.md

     - [x] Select **Auto-Redirect AMP pages**
     - [x] Select **Auto-Redirect Tracking URLs**
     - [x] (Optional) Select **Block Scripts** (1)
+    - [x] Select **Block Fingerprinting**

     <details class="warning" markdown>
     <summary>Use default filter lists</summary>

-    Brave allows you to select additional content filters within the **Content Filtering** menu or the internal `brave://adblock` page.
+    Brave allows you to select additional content filters within the **Content Filtering** menu.
 We advise against using this feature; instead, keep the default filter lists.
 Using extra lists will make you stand out from other Brave users and may also increase attack surface if there is an exploit in Brave and a malicious rule is added to one of the lists you use.

     </details>